-OVERVIEW: The Actuarial Foundation supports mathematics education for K-12 learners and mathematics scholarships for higher education.
+OVERVIEW: The Actuarial Foundation funds mathematics scholarships for higher education.

-The Actuarial Foundation also provides college scholarships for undergraduate students studying actuarial science.
-Amounts are modest, ranging $1,000 to $9,000, with multiple pots, including one specifically for minority students.
+The Actuarial Foundation provides college scholarships for undergraduate students studying actuarial science.
+Amounts range from $1,000 to $9,000, with multiple scholarships, including one specifically for minority students and another for second and third year actuarial students enrolled at the University of the West Indies.
 The deadlines for the different scholarship programs are in May and June.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)